Media

 Bonita: We're always going to have suffering people.
 But what we need to do is care for the people caring for the suffering people.
 It means putting strategies and resources in place.

-It’s important for organizations to look at their company culture, their systems and processes for providing care.
+It’s important for organizations to examine their company culture and the systems and processes they use to provide care.
 Leaders must create psychologically safe environments for employees to talk about compassion fatigue, burnout, and moral injury and seek support.

 A great place for organizations to start is by using the free Burnout Assessment on my website.
-Leaders and employees can download and use it to evaluate employee burnout risk and put strategies in place to mitigate burnout, compassion fatigue and moral injury.
+Leaders and employees can download and use it to evaluate employees' risk of burnout and implement strategies to mitigate burnout, compassion fatigue, and moral injury.
 The Burnout Assessment is used globally by organizations to care for their people and culture.

 Signs of compassion fatigue